-The specific terms and conditions can take a contract in so many different directions.
-However, when the final agreement is made official, the contract, whether it be written or oral, will fall into a specific category.
+The specific terms and conditions can take a contract in many different directions.
+However, when the final agreement is made official, the written or oral contract will fall into a specific category.

-As you maneuver your contract management strategy for your business, it’s important to pick out any and all types you might encounter to maximize contract performance, preparedness, organization, and compliance.
+As you maneuver your contract management strategy for your business, picking out any types you might encounter is crucial to maximizing contract performance, preparedness, organization, and compliance.

 Types of contracts

-The type of contract being used in an agreement can refer to the structure of the document, details of compensation, requirements to be legally enforceable, or the associated risks.
+The type of contract being used in an agreement can refer to the document's structure, details of compensation, requirements to be legally enforceable, or the associated risks.
 The contracts listed below are not all comparable to one another and can’t all be used interchangeably.

-As promised, here is a complete list of every type of contract you could ever possibly encounter.
+As promised, here is a complete list of every type of contract you could ever encounter.

 Fixed-price contracts, also known as lump sum contracts, are used in situations where the payment doesn’t depend on the resources used or time expended.
 With fixed-price contracts, sellers will estimate the total allowable costs of labor and materials and perform the action specified by the contract regardless of the actual cost.
 Because of this, the fixed price presented in the contract usually includes some wiggle room in case unexpected costs occur.

-The seller is assuming a certain amount of risk by using a fixed-price contract, so some will decide to present a range of prices instead of one dollar amount.
+The seller assumes a certain amount of risk using a fixed-price contract, so some will decide to present a range of prices instead of one dollar.

 These types of contracts typically include benefits for early termination (meaning the duties were fulfilled) and penalties for missing deadlines.
-This common practice ensures that the agreement, or performance of action, or whatever the contract’s subject matter may be, is performed on time.
+This common practice ensures that the agreement, performance of an action, or whatever the contract’s subject matter, is timely.

-When entering a deal that will use a fixed-price contract, be prepared for the contract creation and approval process to take a bit longer than usual.
-To make sure they account for all time and resources accurately, sellers will be extra careful in determining the price.
+When entering a deal that uses a fixed-price contract, be prepared for the contract creation and approval process to take longer than usual.
+To ensure they account for all time and resources accurately, sellers will be extra careful in determining the price.

 Fixed-price contracts are most commonly used for construction contracts.
-Contractors will decide to use a fixed-price contract because the simplicity can result in buyers maybe paying a higher price up front to avoid the hassle of tallying up the actual cost.
+Contractors will decide to use a fixed-price contract because the simplicity can result in buyers paying a higher price upfront to avoid the hassle of tallying up the actual cost.
 However, that initial estimate can be hard to reach accurately.

-With a cost-reimbursement contract, the final total cost is determined when the project is completed or at another predetermined date within the contract’s time frame.
+A cost-reimbursement contract determines the final total cost when the project is completed or at another predetermined date within the contract’s time frame.
 Before the project is started, the contractor will create an estimated cost to give the buyer an idea of the budget.
-They will then provide payment for the incurred costs to the extent that has been described in the contract.
+They will then provide payment for the incurred costs to the extent described in the contract.

-The purpose of setting this expectation with cost-reimbursement contracts is to establish a ceiling price that the contractor shouldn’t exceed without the approval of the buyer.
+Setting this expectation with cost-reimbursement contracts is to establish a ceiling price that the contractor shouldn’t exceed without the buyer's approval.
 At the same time, if that ceiling is reached, the contractor can stop work.